- General safety

 Animal and fish carcasses

 Place animal and fish carcasses in heavy duty (high mil) plastic bags to a maximum weight of 10 kg.
 Label waste bags and place them into a red hard-sided container located within a designated tissue freezer.
-For freezers in Animal Care and Biological Sciences, Animal Care staff will arrange pickup.
+For freezers in Animal Care and Biological Sciences, staff will arrange pickup.
 For other department freezers, you must request hazardous waste pickup.

 SFU does not recycle glass chemical containers or other laboratory glass waste.